SmaIIstars/myblog/source/_posts/Vue3.md

 ### v-once

-**The itself and its subcomponent are only renderd once, and the view is no longer update when if the value changes**
+**The itself and its subcomponent are only rendered once, and the view is no longer update when if the value changes**

 ```vue
 <div v-once>{{ counter }}</div>